Ivy Is Full Of Surprises

 How could she go from being obsessed with that cat tower to not going near it?

-Now she can more often be found on top of the cupboard in the front window.
+Now she can more often be found on top of the cupboard by the front window.
 She watches for me there when I’m gone.
+I see her when I pull up in my SUV.

 During the day she primarily sleeps on the couch.
 Sometimes she will get in the chair with me.

-In the evening when I’m watching “Homeland” she will often get in my lap and I will comb her fur.
+In the evening when I’m watching TV she will often get in my lap and let me comb her fur.
 She loves that.
 She’s getting groomed a lot these days.

 In the morning I find her toys strewn all around the apartment.
 As you know she especially loves those swirly plastic toys.

-Remember those red and white checked curtain ties she dragged out of the closet the first night she was here?
-She typically drags those out of her toy box every night too.
+Remember those red and white checked curtain ties she dragged from somewhere in the closet the first night she was here?
+She typically takes those out of her toy box every night too.

 I have no idea what she does with them.
 But she’s been fond of them from the beginning.